Jesus’s Church Restored

 Reformers tried to bring the Church back

 In the 16th century, reformers such as Martin Luther and John Calvin recognized the fallen state of Christianity.
-They thought to return the Christian church to its earlier state to align more closely with biblical teachings.
+They wanted to return the Christian church to its earlier state to align more closely with biblical teachings.

 However, it wasn’t enough for Jesus Christ’s original Church to merely be “reformed.”
 Certain principles and truths, along with the priesthood authority to act in God’s name, had been lost long ago.
 Jesus Christ’s Church in its entirety would have to be brought back; reinstated; or in other words, restored.